AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-reports-assets-view.md

 ## Access reports {#access-reports}

-All users who are assigned to the Assets view Administrators product profile can access the Insights dashboard or create user-defined reports in Assets view.
+All users who are assigned to the AEM Administrators product profile can access the Insights dashboard or create user-defined reports in Assets view.

 To access reports, navigate to **[!UICONTROL Reports]** under **[!UICONTROL Settings]**.